gruntwork-io/terraform-aws-couchbase/modules/run-couchbase-server/README.md

 Important optional arguments:

-  --node-services		Comma-separated list of Couchbase service to run on this node.
+  --node-services		Comma-separated list of Couchbase services to run on this node.
 Default: data,index,query,fts.
-  --cluster-services		Comma-separated list of Couchbase service to run in the cluster.
-Only used when initializing a brand new cluster.
+  --cluster-services		Comma-separated list of Couchbase services you plan to run in this cluster.
+Only used when initializing a new cluster.
 Default: data,index,query,fts.
   --cluster-name		The name of the Couchbase cluster.
 Must be the name of an Auto Scaling Group (ASG).
 Default: use the name of the ASG this node is in.
   --hostname			The hostname to use for this node.
 Default: look up the node's private hostname in EC2 metadata.
   --use-public-hostname		If this flag is set, use the node's public hostname from EC2 metadata.